Saturday, December 14, 2024

 “What’s the emergency?”

-“A tour hoverbus was getting in late.
-They rushed them off the hoverbus, so they would make the flight to the planet today, but one guy slipped and hit his head.
-I figure if we don’t get out there in the next five minutes, he’ll be past the point of no return.
+“A tour returned late.
+They rushed them off the hoverbus so they could make today’s flight to the planet, but one guy slipped and hit his head.
+I figure if we don’t get out there in the next three minutes, he’ll be past the point of no return.
 We might as well send condolences to his—”

 The hoverbus was close.
-The few tourists who had been foolish enough to take the early morning tour were pointing excitedly at the body floating away.
-Geodor broke into a run and made a final leap toward him, activating his boots.
-He only had five minutes, himself, before all his temporary gear would be exhausted.
+The few tourists who had been foolish enough to attempt cramming in the early morning tour were pointing excitedly at the body floating away.
+Geodor broke into a run and made a final leap toward it, activating his boots.
+He knew he only had five minutes before all his temporary gear would be exhausted.

 Getting the guy was easy.
 Getting him back to the moon, which had only 18% of the gravity of Samh, was much more difficult.
-The guy was dead weight and Geodor's boots were only designed to propel one person.
+The guy was dead weight, and his boots were only designed to propel one person.
 Trying not to panic, he searched for the controls to the guy’s jet pack.
 His boots gave out just as he clicked the pack on.

-Unfortunately, all the exertion was also making his air run thin.
-He was still about two minutes out from the airlocks, but figured he only had about one minute of air left.
-He might be able to get a boost from the guy he was carrying, but there was no way they could share air.
-As soon as his feet hit the ground, he started running toward the airlock.
-Tourists stood in the way, still pointing, like a herd of cattle.
-He was about five steps away from the moonstation door when his body gave out from lack of oxygen and everything went black.
+Unfortunately, all the exertion was making his air run thin early.
+He was still about two minutes out from the airlocks—the jetpack was only made for a single tourist and had little power.
+Geodor figured he only had about one minute of air left.
+He might have been able to get a boost from the guy he was carrying, but there was no way they could share air.
+His feet hit the ground, and he sprinted toward the airlock.
+Tourists stood in the way, gaping like a herd of cattle.
+He was about five steps away from the moonstation door when his body gave out from lack of oxygen, and everything went black.

 Geodor woke up and saw the ceiling of Bay 5.
-Then, the emergency personnel guy he had talked to earlier leaned over him.
+Then, he saw the emergency personnel guy he had talked with earlier leaning over him.

 “Whoa, welcome back!
 You’re one crazy sprynk!
-Man, you went running out there like there’s no tomorrow.
+Man, you went running out there like there’s no air in here.
 I thought you were gonna die.
 Where’d you get all this cool stuff from anyway?
 Man, I’ve never seen one of these babies, and I’ve worked on the moon for six years now—” he held up the breather.

 Geodor grabbed it from him.